 To add to that, Michigan is just 6-6 over its last twelve games, and has struggled to close teams out.
 Still, elite talent is there, led by Trey Burke, Tim Hardaway Jr. and Glenn Robinson III.

 Statistically, the Wolverines have the talent to make a Final Four run, leading the nation in assist turnover ratio.
 Translation: they protect the rock.
 The team also has balance, with four players averaging in double figures.
 Michigan also avoids foul trouble (2nd in fouls committed) and 8th in field goal percentage.
-Plain and simple, if the Wolverines can regain some of its early season magic, a deep run is a good possibility.
+Plain and simple, if the Wolverines regain some of its early season magic, a deep run is a possibility.